Late September 2024

 September 15th.
 Fairly cool start, with some cloud and a light to moderate south-westerly wind.

 Heading north-west out of the Wash very early morning were 370 Pink-footed Geese.
-A good morning for visible migration saw hundreds of House Martins, Swallows and Meadow Pipits pass south with 40 Sand Martins, 4 Rock Pipits, 3 Grey Wagtails and the first good indication of autumn Finch movement with Goldfinches, Linnets and Chaffinches.
+A good morning for visible migration saw hundreds of House Martins, Swallows and Meadow Pipits pass south with 40 Sand Martins, 4 Rock Pipits, 3 Grey Wagtails, a Hobby and the first good indication of autumn Finch movement with Goldfinches, Linnets and Chaffinches.
 Offshore, groups of Teal and 4 Pintail headed south with a Black Tern, 40 Sandwich Terns and 4 Great Crested Grebes.
 There were also 6 Snipe around during the day.

 Three Great White Egrets were over Tennyson's Sands early morning having arrived from the north, whilst also on Tennyson's Sands were 184 Black-tailed Godwit, a Common Sandpiper, a Green Sandpiper, a Spotted Redshank, 2 Greenshank and a Ruff.
 A Wheatear, 2 Stonechats and a Whinchat were around the Visitor Centre, with other Whinchats on the Freshwater Marsh and East Dunes possibly new arrivals.
 Also, 3 Pied Flycatcher and a Redstart around the west side were probably new in with another slight increase of Chiffchaffs and Robins.